estruyf/vscode-sparkup/README.md

 With Sparkup, you can elevate your content to new heights by harnessing the power of AI with the following features:

-- Customize your text for a specific audience and purpose
+- Revision your text for a specific audience and purpose
 - Ensure accuracy with spellchecks
-- Use inclusive language
+- Use inclusive language (bias-free)
 - Optimize for search engine ranking with SEO
 - Simplify your content
+- Write excerpts for your content
 - Automatically generate headlines based on the content
-- Categorize and tag your content for better organization.
+- Categorize and tag your content for better organization
+- Provide your own instructions to generate content.

 ## What data gets passed to Sparkup?